-NOTE: The only file format supported is .wav, and the file must be less than 15 seconds in duration.
+NOTE: Imported Audio files must meet the following criteria: they must be .wav format, cannot be longer than 15 seconds in duration, must be 16 kHz, 16 bit, and single channel mono.
 Only one file at a time can be dragged and dropped.